-On July 9, 2007 certain entities that would become significant stockholders of GPHC after the completion of the Altivity Transaction (the "Covered Stockholders") entered into a Stockholders Agreement, that became effective upon completion of the Altivity Transaction (the "Stockholders Agreement").
-The Covered Stockholders are certain Coors family trusts (the "Coors Family Stockholders"), the CD&R Fund, Old Town, and the TPG Entities.
+On July 9, 2007 certain entities that would become significant stockholders of GPHC after the completion of the Altivity Transaction (the "Covered Stockholders") entered into the Stockholders Agreement, which became effective upon completion of the Altivity Transaction.
+The Covered Stockholders are certain Coors family trusts and the Adolph Coors Foundation (the "Coors Family Stockholders"), the CD&R Fund, Old Town and the TPG Entities.
 The parties made agreements regarding matters further described below, that, among other things: (i) provide the Covered Stockholders certain rights to designate members of GPHC's Board of Directors; (ii) restricts the ability of the Covered Stockholders to transfer their shares of GPHC common stock; and (iii) limits the Covered Stockholders from acquiring additional shares of GPHC common stock and from taking certain other actions with respect to GPHC.

 Composition of GPHC's Board of Directors.
 Under the terms of the Stockholders Agreement, the Board of Directors of GPHC will initially consist of thirteen members, which will include eight of the nine members of GPC's Board of Directors prior to the closing of the Altivity Transaction, classified into three classes.
 Class I will initially consist of five members, and classes II and III will each initially consist of four members.
-The initial term of each class, starting with Class I, will expire at the first, second and third annual meetings of stockholders following the completion of the Altivity Transaction.
+The initial term of each class, starting with Class I, will expire at the first, second and third annual meetings of stockholders following the completion of the Altivity Transaction ownership, to designate a certain number of individuals for nomination for election to the Board of Directors of GPHC as described below.
+Each of the Coors Family Stockholders, the CD&R Fund and Old Town is entitled to designate one individual for nomination for election to the Board for so long as each such stockholder owns at least 3% of the fully diluted shares of GPHC common stock.